-Paint color samples are liquid servings of watered down paint in sizes ranging from 7.2 oz. to around 30 oz.
+Paint color samples are liquid portions of a paint-like product, ranging from 7.2 ounces to around 30 ounces.

 How to Request a Color Sample

-- Go to the store and find the color chip card of the color you like.
+- Find the color chip card of the color you like.

 - Scan nearby colors of varying shades and intensities.
 Can you find two or three that are close to your first pick?
 If so, pull them out, too.